FireBlade211/WinInteropUtils/docs/introduction.md

 > [!WARNING]
 > WinInteropUtils is still in beta, so bugs may occur.
 If you experience any bugs, please report them on the [Issues](https://github.com/FireBlade211/WinInteropUtils/issues/new?template=BUG_REPORT.yaml) page.

-## How to install (for now)
-Because **WinInteropUtils** isn't a NuGet package yet, to use it, simply download the DLL file, and go into the add references dialog, select Browse, and open the DLL.
-For a more detailed guide visit the [Installation section of the Getting Started page.](getting-started.md#installation)
-> [!WARNING]
-> **WinInteropUtils** is built on .NET 8, so it won't work for .NET Framework projects.

 ## Features
 <!-- For some reason DocFX uses this weird link format -->
 - [WindowsFile](../api/FireBlade.WinInteropUtils.WindowsFile.html) file info wrapper